35 Worth Street, Tribeca, NYC

 Client: Sergeants Benevolent Association SBA

-Comprehensive renovation of the entire building, including structural work, interior and exterior finishes, and modern systems.
-Not-for-profit Corporate Headquarters Interiors
+Comprehensive renovation of the entire building, including structural work, modern systems, interior and exterior finishes, FF&E and graphic program.

 Architectural Design + Documentation, Interior Design, FFE, Lighting, Architectural Graphics, Development Services, Owner’s Representation, Project Management

-The gut renovation reinvents the heavily altered loft building: we discovered the magic and potential in a humble structure: the new design augments the scale of the building, transforming the “no-style”, heavily scarred facade, into the physical representation of the Institution.
-The addition of the rooftop portico hides, which hides the bulkheads, contributes to rebalancing the scale of the street, which is dominated by larger buildings.
+The gut renovation reinvents the heavily altered loft building: we discovered the magic and potential in a humble structure, the new design augments the scale of the building, transforming the “no-style”, scarred facade, into the physical representation of the Institution.
+The addition of the rooftop portico, which hides the bulkheads, contributes to rebalancing the scale of the street, which is dominated by larger buildings.

 The design connects to the adjacent landmarked buildings: folded aluminum pilasters add directionality and create unexpected shadows echoing cast-iron details, the subtle articulation of the spandrels recalls the large rusticated stones of nearby historic buildings.
 The metal façade panels, which TRA has used widely on projects, intentionally differs from ornate historic detailing to highlight the contemporary, but contextual aesthetic.

-The sustainable, comfortable interiors, take advantage of the original vaults and cast-iron columns.
+On the interior, the community-driven design of the three headquarters interior spaces bridges private and public spaces.
+The sustainable, comfortable interiors, take advantage of the carefully restored original cast-iron columns and of the vaulted ceiling, which adds to the comfort of the spaces, by giving the illusion of a continuous skylight.
 The aesthetic is familiar and unfamiliar, its duality creates serenity and excitement for the user and visitors.

-The SBA offices are anchored by a three-story open stair which connects all the levels.
-The first-floor public space, defined by the “Street” houses the reception, SBA store and conference center.
+The SBA HQ are anchored by a three-story open stair, the community-driven design large landings are also a meeting place that fosters the connections between the departments The first-floor public space, defined by the “Street” houses the reception, SBA store and conference center.

 THE CONSTRUCTION PROCESS

-This project exemplifies our own brand of the architect’s led design-build process, since it was the client’s request to be minimally involved, we also foresaw the client’s vision and made it a reality: we acted as the developer, the architect, the interior designer, the client’s representative and the construction manager.
+This project exemplifies our own brand of the architect-led design-build process, since it was the client’s request to be minimally involved, we also foresaw the client’s vision and made it a reality: we acted as the developer, the architect, the interior designer, the client’s representative and the construction manager.

 TRA oversaw architectural design, project management, and construction supervision, under a single framework to ensure efficient coordination among disciplines and minimized administrative complexity for the client.
 TRA was asked to act as both the owner’s representative and construction manager.
 TRA selected the general contractor and worked closely with the General Contractor, assisting with the project administration, including procurement, obtaining bids, evaluating change orders, tracking, scheduling, all working within the set budget.
 TRA followed the construction project daily through site meetings, zoom meetings and a constant stream of images uploaded on a shared drive.